RIAEvangelist/node-parrot-drone/projects/common.md

 Auto_country changed.

 Triggered : by [SetAutoCountry](#0_2_4).

-Example binding to listen for this event from the drone :
+Example binding to listen for the ` AutoCountryChanged ` event from the drone :

 ```javascript